-Texas Compulsory Attendance: Children ages 6-18 (up to the student's 19th birthday) are required to attend school.
-Compulsory attendance also applies to students below the age of 6 if the student voluntarily enrolled in prekindergarten or kindergarten.
-Older students are those students who voluntarily enroll in or voluntarily attend school after their 19th birthday and are subject to Compulsory Attendance laws and can have enrollment revoked for having more than five unexcused absences in a semester.
-As an alternative to revoking enrollment on older students, the school may impose a behavior improvement plan.
+Children ages 6-18 (up to the student's 19th birthday).
+State law requires children who are six years old as of September 1 to attend school through their 19th birthday, unless the student is exempt from attendance as discussed below.
+Compulsory attendance also applies to students who are younger than six who have previously been enrolled in first grade and to students below the age of six who are voluntarily enrolled in pre-kindergarten or kindergarten.
+Tex.
+Educ.
+Code § 25.085(b)-(c).

+Older students are those students who voluntarily enroll in or voluntarily attend school after their 19th birthday.
+Older students are subject to Compulsory Attendance laws.
+Older students can have enrollment revoked for having more than five unexcused absences in a semester.
+As an alternative to revoking enrollment of older students, the school may impose a behavior improvement plan or community service options that align with KIPP Core Values.